Date(s) - 08/04/2020

 The American Revolution was the most important event in our nation’s history.
 What began as a protest movement against relatively minor taxes in the 1760s became by 1776 a movement for independence.
 By the time the new century arrived, the Revolution had spawned a federal system of government and a bill of rights that remain at the heart of the American system today.
 The chaotic nature of the present-day behooves all citizens to be familiar with those ideas that drove the Founders to establish our republic and set out on the greatest experiment in self-government in history.

-Join us for a series of six lectures on the American founding period presented by Veritas Academy Co-Founder and history instructor, Kevin Ritter.
-This series will be held at Campus Martius Museum beginning March 7 and ending April 5, just before Marietta’s birthday on April 7!
+Re-Join us for a series of six lectures on the American founding period presented by Veritas Academy Co-Founder and history instructor, Kevin Ritter.
+The first two lectures took place in March.
+The last 4 will continue in July & August.
+This series will be held at Campus Martius Museum.

 Lecture 1 – March 7 (Sat): British America, the Colonial Experience

 Lecture 2 – March 8 (Sun): French & Indian War, Declaration of Independence

 Lecture 3 – July 28 (Tue): The Declaration as Literary Document, Revolutionary War

 Lecture 4 – July 30 (Thur): Articles of Confederation, Constitutional Convention

 Lecture 5 – August 4 (Tue): Federalist Era (Washington, Adams & the New Government)